32tarcan/Flash-Chat/README.md

 - Firebase/Auth: Used for user authentication.

-- IQKeyboardManagerSwift: Used for keyboard management.
+- IQKeyboardManagerSwift: Used for keyboard management

 - SVProgressHUD: Used for progress and loading indicators.